justinwoo/spago2nix/README.md

 ## Troubleshooting

+#### Can I get some manual support from you?

+Yes, I would really like to help your company use this tool if you need some specific help.
+As tweeted here: <https://twitter.com/jusrin00/status/1221363901692026892>

+Please have your company reach me through Twitter or Gmail if you would like to buy support.

 #### I get `MissingRevOrRepoResult` on a package with branch name as a version

 Nix gives out the specific constant SHA256 hash for broken Git fetches, so the error is thrown.